ajkroeg/PracticeMakesPerfect/README.md

 `sensorLockXP` - int, XP awarded to player for using Sensor Lock ability.

+`missionXPEffects` - float, multiplier for bonus XP awarded for effects as a function of Mission XP.
+Functions in tandem with `missionXPeffectBonusDivisor` below to approximate a per-effect bonus.

+`missionXPeffectBonusDivisor` - int, divisor of <i>total bonus XP awarded via the dictionaries below, or `effectXP`</i> in order to approximate a per-effect XP bonus based on contract XP.
+The resulting bonus follows the formula `ContractXP * missionXPEffects * effectXP / missionXPeffectBonusDivisor`.
+Thus, for 3 effects defined in the dictionaries with flat-rate bonuses of 35, 50, and 75, a `missionXPeffectBonusDivisor` value of 50 to 55 would give be recommended.

 `reUseRestrictedbonusEffects_XP` - Dictionary<String, int> - Effects and corresponding XP rewards for the player unit applying those effects.
-XP bonus for effects in this list are limited to being applied once per source-target pair.
+XP bonus for effects in this dictionary are limited to being applied once per source-target pair.
 For example, if the TAG effect is listed in this dictionary, PlayerMech1 can only recieve a single TAG XP bonus for TAG-ing EnemyMech1 <i>until that effect expires</i>, at which point they would be able to recieve TAG XP for EnemyMech1 once again.
 However, PlayerMech1 <i>would</i> be able to recieve TAG XP for applying TAG to, for example, EnemyMech<b>2</b>.
 However, PlayerMech<b>2</b> could also receive TAG XP bonus for tagging EnemyMech1, even if EnemyMech1 had an active TAG effect from PlayerMech1.

+`degradingbonusEffects_XP` - Dictionary<String, int> - similar to above.
+Effects in this dictionary award the full amount when first applied, and then a penalized amount if re-applied, changing as a function of rounds remaining until effect expiration.
+For example, if the TAG effect has a Duration of 3 activations, the first time TAG is applied, it awards the amount defined in the dictionary.
+If it is then reapplied the following activation, the XP awarded is base/3.
+If it was instead reapplied 2 turns later, the XP award would be would be base/2, etc.

 `bonusEffects_XP` - Dictionary<String, int> - Effects and corresponding XP rewards for player unit applying those effects.
-Effects in this list are <b>not</b> subject to same limitations as above; XP is rewarded every time the effect is applied, regardless of source and target.
+Effects in this dictionary are <b>not</b> subject to same limitations as above; full XP is rewarded every time the effect is applied, regardless of source and target.